MjSlk/Pearson/README.md

 Dependencies

-The project was developed with the following library versions.
-Running with other versions may crash or produce incorrect results.
+The project was developed with the following library versions:

     Python 3.8.10
-    numpy==1.19.5
-    matplotlib==4.0
+    numpy==1.22.3
+    scipy==1.7.3
+    matplotlib==3.5.2